GravityKit/GravityView/readme.txt

 == Changelog ==

+* Fixed: The Recent Entries widget results would be affected when browsing a View: the search query, page number, and sorting would affect the displayed entries

 = 2.18.6 on September 7, 2023 =

 * Improved: Introduced a gear icon to the editor tabs that brings you directly to the Settings metabox